Last update: 06 Apr 2019

-Lapa is one of the most famous nightlife points in Rio.
-Among ‘cariocas’, however, it’s far from being an unanimity.
-Not everyone loves, but something they can all agree: Lapa is democratic.
-It has almost everything.
-That’s why I recommend that you act like a local and do not decide anything in advance.
-Just go and decide when you get there.
+Lapa is the most famous nightlife point in Rio.
+Among ‘cariocas’, however, it’s far from an unanimity.
+But if there’s something we can all agree is that Lapa is democratic: you can find anything in there.
+That’s why my first recommendation is that you act like a local and don’t make huge plans in advance.
+Just go and let your night flows.

-First tip: it’s better going on Fridays rather than Saturdays.
-It’s the most cheerful day and it has more options.
+Local tip: prefer going on Fridays rather than Saturdays.
+It’s the most cheerful day, so there are more options.

-As I told before, the best thing is to go and see which place is the most attractive to you.
-Lapa is very eclectic, so I’m sure you will find something that matches your taste.
-To help you out, I will give only some suggestions, along with some useful information about each one of them.
+As I told before, just go and see what calls your attention.
+Lapa is very eclectic, so I’m pretty sure you will find your place in there.
+To help you out, I will give some suggestions, along with some useful information about each one of them.

 1) ‘Botecos’ (this is how we call bars that are not fancy).
-All of the times I go to Lapa, I start my night at the cheerful Bar da Cachaça (corner of Gomes Freire w/ Mem de Sá) .
-And 90% of these times I just hang out there and I don’t get in any party, hahaha.
+Everytime I go to Lapa, either I start or I end up my night at Bar da Cachaça (corner of Gomes Freire w/ Mem de Sá).
 This bar is specialized in cachaça, a typical sugarcane liquor produced only in Brazil.

-There is great variety of flavors available and the price is fair enough (average price of R$5,00 for a small glass) Some popular flavors: honey, Gabriela, ginger and the one who’s especially popular at the moment: jambu.
-It’s made of a fruit that leaves your mouth with a tingling sensation.
+Some popular flavors include honey, Gabriela, ginger and jambu.
+Jambu is made of a fruit that leaves your mouth with a tingling sensation.

-It’s always crowded in a good way and it’s considered to be more of a ‘alternative’ spot.
-Sometimes there are people that makes jam sessions, but most of the time it’s just people talking and drinking.
-If you go a little further, across the street, there is a bar known as Litrão, which is one of the cheapest places to drink beer and it gets also packed.
-Arco-Íris da Lapa is another boteco, which serves cheap beer and good appetizers.
+If you go a little further, across the street, there is a bar known as Litrão, which is one of the cheapest places to drink beer.
+Arco-Íris da Lapa and Ximeninho are other examples of good botecos, which offers cheap beer and good appetizers.

-2) Circo Voador: I dare to say that its the most traditional concert house of Rio.
-You need to check the schedule, but it’s usually artists and Rock or Brazilian music bands of great quality.
-The price may vary according to the event, but it’s around 40 to 60 reais the half-entrance (mainly students, but other policies may be specified).
+2) Circo Voador: I dare to say Circo is the most traditional concert house in Rio.
+Check the schedule beforehand, but chances are you will find top-notch artists of Brazilian music.
+Prices may vary, but it’s around 40 to 60 reais the half-entrance (mainly students, but other policies may be specified).

 3) Rock n’roll: to prove how democratic Lapa is, I will give you three suggestions of places to hear rock.
-Lapa Irish Pub (Evaristo da Veiga, 147), Boemia da Lapa Cavern Pub (Praça João Pessoa, nº 02, corner of Gomes Freire with Mem de Sá) e La Esquina (Av.
+Lapa Irish Pub (Evaristo da Veiga, 147), Boemia da Lapa Cavern Pub (Praça João Pessoa, nº 02, corner of Gomes Freire with Mem de Sá) and La Esquina (Av.
 Mem de Sá, 61).
-The latter is more eclectic, so its especially advised to check their schedule through their site on the link, which is btw very complete and it has even a virtual tour around their space!
+The latter is more eclectic, so you better check their schedule beforehand in their site.

 4) Leviano Bar (Av.
 Mem de Sá, 47): I went there twice, and one thing that I noticed is the variety of musical genders.
 On Fridays and Sundays, they usually throw parties with several kinds of music, from funk (the Brazilian, not the American one, haha) to samba, but always focused on Brazilian music.
 At Thursdays, they have live salsa!
 Check the schedule through their site, since it’s can be modified at any time.

-To eat, Lapa has also a lot of options, with infinite bars and restaurants.
-However, if you need to grab something to eat fast, before or after getting in some party, here are some suggestions:
+Feeling hungry?
+Lapa has lots of options, from its infinite bars to restaurants.
+If you need to grab something to eat, before or after getting in some party, here are some suggestions:

-In the area near the Arches, you will find a lot of tents selling drinks and some of them seeling food, such as BBQ sticks, hamburguers, etc. Well, it’s up to you to decide whether the place seems tidy enough for you to trust.
-But one of these tents that I can recommend is Burguer Lapa.
-The price is good (from 7 to 12 reais, aproximately), it’s clean and the sandwiches are tasty!
+In the area near the Arches, you will find a lot of tents selling drinks and/or food, such as BBQ sticks, burguers, etc. Well, it’s up to you to decide whether the place seems tidy enough for you to trust, but I personally recommend Burguer Lapa.
+It’s cheap, clean and tasty!

 Contemporâneo Lapa (Av.
-Gomes Freire, 625): one small restaurant that serves some delicious food, such as lamb sandwiches on cheese breads (pão de queijo, a typical brazilian bread, as I talk about in this post).
-The service was great and fast.
+Gomes Freire, 625): a small restaurant that offers lamb sandwiches on cheese breads (pão de queijo, a typical Brazilian bread, as I talk about in this post).
+The service is kind and efficient.

-For pizza, I suggest Vezpa (Rua do Lavradio, 198), which serves slices and remains opened for long hours or .
+For sliced pizza, I suggest Vezpa (Rua do Lavradio, 198), which remains opened for long hours throughout the night.

 Bonde Sucos (Av.
-Mem de Sá, 47): right next to Leviano Bar, it’s a sandwiche and juices bar.
+Mem de Sá, 47): right next to Leviano Bar, it’s a sandwiches and juices bar.
 If you’re looking for healthy options, this is the right place for you!

 Little money?
 What about these for only 1 real?
 It’s really good, I’ve tried it already!
 You can find it at Rua do Lavradio, 172.
 Its a family business and they keep this price since 2003.

-– Another place that I particularly dislike is Teatro Odisséia.
-Huge lines of under-age studentes with false IDs and pop/rock indie music.
+– Another place that I dislike is Teatro Odisséia.
+Huge lines of under-age students carrying false IDs and pop/rock indie music.

-– Be careful with cellphones in your pockets or with value objects.
-Robberies are more likely to happen only in deserted places around Lapa, but pickpocking usually happens in places full of people.
+– Be careful with cellphones or valuable objects in your pockets.
+Robberies are more likely to happen in deserted places around Lapa, but pick-pocketing usually happens among the crowd.